Can I assume that you're the kind of person who values your time and money?

 People will remember your face and demeanor more than they remember your display.
 A simple, tasteful exhibit will do more good for you in the end.

-I'll express this deeper in the next blog, but the point of this leads into:
+I'll express this deeper in the next post, but the point of this leads into:

 Tip 2.
 Network with vendors